Capstone-CashCows/Documentation/README.md

-# Documentation
+# Investment Grade Documentation Repo
 This repository holds all the documentation we have for our Capstone project.
 This includes all project planning and scope documents, responsabilities, prototypes, database design, and more.
 As the project advances, some documents are subject to change.

+## Problem Statement
+The complexities of the stock market are overwhelming and confusing, leaving many young adults feeling intimidated and unsure of where to start learning about investing.

-## Project summary
+## Project Summary
-Money and investing is a scary concept to many, as there is just so much to know.
+Money and investing are scary concepts to many, as there is just so much to know.
 Our goal is to make it fun and easy.

 Through the power of gamification and habit building, we aim to create a platform which provides adequate financial education to those who have been let down by traditional education systems.